uqee/coretechs-stackedit-workspace/DepositsAndWithdrawalsInCrypto.md.md

 We do not charge any withdrawal fee.
 You can withdraw BTC, ETH, USDT, XRP, LTC, DOGE, USDTT for free.

-#### What are the withdrawal limits?

-The minimum withdrawals vary depending on the cryptocurrency you choose:

- - BTC 0.00036,
- - ETH 0.01,
- - USDT 20,
- - XRP 30,
- - LTC 0.15,
- - DOGE 50,
- - USDTT 20.

-There is no maximum sum set for withdrawals, so you can withdraw as much as you like.

 #### How long do withdrawals take?

 Most withdrawals are settled immediately.
 However, we process some withdrawals manually and this takes more time.
 For example, it may take longer to settle a withdrawal of a considerable amount.
 Once we have processed your withdrawal, we’ll send it to the payment provider.
 The time it takes to settle any transaction, of course, also depends on the provider.